-Missing Romanov Easter Eggs
+Missing Romanov Easter eggs

-These eggs "were the ultimate achievement of the renowned Russian jewelry house and must also be considered the last great commissions of objets d'art.
-Ten eggs were produced from 1885 to 1893, during the reign of Emperor Alexander III; 40 more were created during the rule of his dutiful son, Nicholas II, two each year, one for his mother, the dowager, the second for his wife," notes Faberge on its company website.
+These eggs "were the ultimate achievement of the renowned Russian jewelry house and must also be considered the last great commissions of objects d'art,"Fabergé notes on its company website.
+"Ten eggs were produced from 1885 to 1893, during the reign of Emperor Alexander III; 40 more were created during the rule of his dutiful son, Nicholas II, two each year, one for his mother, the dowager, the second for his wife," .

-Jules Rimet Cup
+Jules Rimet trophy

 Treasures of Nimrud

-By then, ISIS had blown up part of the city and used bulldozers to destroy and dig up other portions.
+By then, IS had blown up part of the city and used bulldozers to destroy and dig up other portions.
 Looting also took place in the period after the ancient city was retaken, when little security could be provided.
 While many treasures at Nimrud have been destroyed, others are damaged and can be reconstructed, and still others may be rediscovered on the black market.

-George Mallory's Lost Camera
+George Mallory's lost camera

 British explorers George Mallory and Andrew Irvine disappeared on June 8, 1924, while nearing the top of Mount Everest.
 A storm may have doomed their final push to climb the mountain.
-It wasn't until 1953 that a team led by Edmund Hillary became the first to climb Mount Everest.
+No one subsequently succeeded in reaching the summit until 1953, when a team led by Edmund Hillary became the first to climb Mount Everest.
 One question that remains unanswered is whether Mallory and Irvine managed to reach the top before they died.

-Mallory's body was discovered in 1999; a fall appears to be what killed him.
+Mallory's body was discovered in 1999; evidence suggests he was killed by a fall.
 Irvine's body has never been found.
-If Irvine's body is found, it's possible that the camera that Mallory and Irvine brought with them will also be rediscovered.
-If the film in the camera is still preserved then it's possible that it could be developed and the question of whether Mallory and Irvine made it to the top of Everest before dying can be solved.
+If Irvine's body is discovered, it's possible that the camera Mallory and Irvine took with them will also be found.
+If the film in the camera is still preserved then it's possible it could be developed, and the question of whether Mallory and Irvine made it to the top of Everest before dying can finally be solved.

 Michelangelo's Leda and the Swan

-The copies show that Michelangelo's painting was quite erotic, with a fully nude Leda shown in the process of having sex with Jupiter who is in the form of a swan.
-It's not known why exactly Michelangelo's painting is now lost, but one possibility is that, over the past 500 years, some viewers found its erotic nature to be too much and it was destroyed at some point.
+The copies show that Michelangelo's painting was quite erotic, with a fully nude Leda shown, having sex with Jupiter, who is in the form of a swan.
+It's not known how exactly Michelangelo's painting became lost, but one possibility is that, over the past 500 years, some viewers found its erotic nature to be too much and it was destroyed at some point.

-The Life of General Villa (1914)
+The Life of General Villa

-The "Life of General Villa" is a lost film that depicted Francisco "Pancho" Villa (lived A.D.
-1878-1923), who fought a series of battles against Mexico's leaders.
+The "Life of General Villa" is a lost film that depicted the Mexican revolutionary general Francisco "Pancho" Villa ( 1878-1923), who fought a series of battles against Mexico's leaders.
 While the film was heavily fictionalized, it featured footage of real-life battles fought by Villa's forces.
-Villa himself signed a contract with the Mutual Film Corporation (the maker of the film) that allowed filmmakers to film him and the real-life battles fought by his troops in exchange for a share of the film's earnings.
+Villa himself signed a contract with the Mutual Film Corporation (the maker of the movie) that allowed filmmakers to film him and the real-life battles fought by his troops in exchange for a share of the movie's earnings.
 While the film was released and shown publicly, it is now lost.

-The world's first feature-length film
+World's first feature-length film

-The "Story of the Kelly Gang" (released in Australia in 1906) is regarded by many as being the world's first feature-length film.
-Running at over an hour long, the movie depicted the story of the 19th-century outlaw Ned Kelly (lived 1854-1880) and his gang.
+The "Story of the Kelly Gang," released in Australia in 1906, is regarded by many as the world's first feature-length film.
+Running at over an hour long, the movie depicted the story of the 19th-century outlaw Ned Kelly (1854-1880) and his gang.
 The film was a huge success, film historians Sally Jackson and Graham Shirley wrote in an article on the National Film & Sound Archive of Australia's website.

-The film "opened in Melbourne on Boxing Day 1906 and went on to enthral audiences across the country," Jackson and Shirley wrote.
+The film "opened in Melbourne on Boxing Day 1906 and went on to enthrall audiences across the country," Jackson and Shirley wrote.
 "By late 1907, the film had screened in New Zealand and England, where it was billed as 'the longest film ever made.'"

+The film's depictions of a criminal gang earned it some notoriety.
 "Reports of crime and censorship followed screenings around the country.
-In May 1907, the film inspired five local children in the Victorian town of Ballarat to break into a photographic studio to steal money, after which they bailed out a group of schoolchildren at gunpoint.
-In April, the Victorian Chief Secretary banned the film from Benalla and Wangaratta, two towns with strong Kelly connections."
+In May 1907, the film inspired five local children in the Victorian town of Ballarat to break into a photographic studio to steal money, after which they bailed out a group of schoolchildren at gunpoint," Jackson and Shirley wrote.
+"In April, the Victorian Chief Secretary banned the film from Benalla and Wangaratta, two towns with strong Kelly connections."